Michael Marmot: Research

+reported in February 2010 as Fair Society, Healthy Lives.

 In 2020, Marmot co-authored Health Equity in England: The Marmot Review 10 Years On.
 It found that life expectancy is falling among the poorest people and particularly amongst women in certain English regions.
 Published in the same year, Build Back Fairer: The COVID-19 Marmot Review explored connections between inequality in socioeconomic conditions and COVID-19 death tolls, recommending investing in public health.
 In 2021, a follow-up report looking at Greater Manchester noted a greater fall in life expectancy in the poorer areas of the county.
 It made recommendations around improving living standards, working conditions and increasing prospects for young people.

 In 2022, Marmot warned of the risk of "a humanitarian crisis" the next winter caused by "fuel poverty", which could have long-term consequences mostly for the young and least well-off.